 - Improve customer communications and product fulfillment: Automated emails, branded packing slips, inventory tracking, etc.

 The new website went live in January 2019, and user feedback has been overwhelmingly positive.
 From Sweden to Cyprus to Australia, orders ‘round the world started rolling in.
 Profit generated through the site immediately hit an all-time monthly high, and the website’s international appeal was back in full swing.
-In fact, Brand Name Pencils was one of a handful of websites worldwide to receive a coveted 2020 Webby Award, as well as a 2020 W3 Gold Award.
+In fact, Brand Name Pencils was one of a handful of websites worldwide to win a coveted 2020 Webby Award, as well as a 2020 W3 Gold Award.

 We made it easy for our client to manage every aspect of the front- and back-end, from featuring products and adding new categories, to streamlining customer communications, tracking inventory, and shipping orders.